 Bend’s Outdoor Hub: Three Sisters, Newberry, and Deschutes River

-Bend’s position at the foot of the Cascades provides year-round outdoor access of extraordinary variety — the Three Sisters Wilderness (three adjacent volcanic peaks above 10,000 feet, surrounded by alpine lakes, lava fields, and old-growth forest) is accessible from trailheads 30 minutes from downtown.
-Newberry National Volcanic Monument (the largest shield volcano in the contiguous United States, with obsidian fields, lava tube caves, and the twin alpine lakes of Newberry Caldera) is 20 minutes south of the city.
-The Deschutes River, flowing through Bend’s downtown in a basalt canyon, provides Class III whitewater kayaking, fly fishing for brown and rainbow trout, and stand-up paddleboarding in the calmer sections.
-Mount Bachelor, 22 miles west of downtown, provides one of the most reliable snow seasons of any Cascade ski area, with typical operations from November through May and occasional summer skiing on upper lifts.
+Bend sits at the foot of the Cascades, which puts an unusual spread of terrain within easy reach.
+The Three Sisters Wilderness — three adjacent volcanic peaks above 10,000 feet, ringed by alpine lakes, lava fields, and old-growth timber — starts at trailheads 30 minutes from downtown.
+Twenty minutes south of the city, Newberry National Volcanic Monument protects the largest volcano in the Cascade Volcanic Arc, with obsidian fields, lava tube caves, and the twin alpine lakes of Newberry Caldera.
+The Deschutes River runs straight through downtown in a basalt canyon, carrying Class III whitewater kayaking, fly fishing for brown and rainbow trout, and stand-up paddleboarding in the calmer stretches.
+Twenty-two miles west, Mount Bachelor runs one of the most reliable snow seasons of any Cascade ski area, typically open from November through May with occasional summer skiing on the upper lifts.

 Crater Lake: Hiking the Rim

-Crater Lake National Park‘s outdoor recreation extends beyond the famous overlook views to include some of the finest high-country hiking in Oregon.
-The Garfield Peak Trail (3.4 miles RT, 1,000-foot gain) climbs to one of the finest views of the caldera from a high point on the eastern rim.
-The Mount Scott Trail (4.4 miles RT, 1,250-foot gain) climbs to the park’s highest point at 8,929 feet, with views extending to Mount Shasta on clear days.
-The Cleetwood Cove Trail (2.2 miles RT, 700-foot descent) is the only maintained trail to the lake shore and the boarding point for boat tours to Wizard Island — a strenuous descent that becomes a serious climb on the return.
-The rim’s summer wildflower meadows, accessible by short walks from the Rim Drive pullouts, are at peak from late July through mid-August.
+Most visitors to Crater Lake National Park stop at the overlooks, but the park hides some of the best high-country hiking in Oregon.
+The Garfield Peak Trail (3.6 miles round trip, 1,010-foot gain) climbs to a sweeping view of the caldera from the eastern rim.
+The Mount Scott Trail (4.4 miles round trip, 1,250-foot gain) tops out at the park’s high point of 8,929 feet, with views reaching Mount Shasta in northern California on clear days.
+The Cleetwood Cove Trail (2.2 miles round trip, 700-foot descent) is the only maintained path down to the lake shore and the launch point for boat tours to Wizard Island, but it is closed for a major rehabilitation through the 2026, 2027, and 2028 seasons; the boat tours and lake-shore access are suspended along with it, with the trail expected to reopen after the 2028 season once construction is complete (no firm reopening date has been announced).
+For something gentler that stays open, the rim’s wildflower meadows lie a short stroll from the Rim Drive pullouts and peak from late July through mid-August.

 Columbia River Gorge: Hiking and Wind Sports

-The Columbia River Gorge provides the most accessible wilderness from Portland — 30 miles east of the city, the Historic Columbia River Highway provides access to the waterfall corridor’s trail network.
-The Eagle Creek Trail (26 miles one-way but practical as an out-and-back of any distance) is one of the finest gorge hikes, passing behind curtain waterfalls and through basalt canyons carved by glacial floods.
-The Multnomah Falls trail climbs 1.2 miles to the top of the falls with views back over the gorge.
-The town of Hood River, at the gorge’s widest point, is the world capital of windsurfing and kiteboarding — the steady Columbia winds that make the gorge a global wind sports destination are reliable from May through August, and the Hood River waterfront hosts international-level competition.
-Mount Hood’s ski areas and the Hood River fruit loop (apple, pear, and cherry orchards open for pick-your-own in season) round out the gorge’s outdoor and agricultural recreation.
+For Portland, the Columbia River Gorge is the closest thing to wilderness.
+Thirty miles east of the city, the Historic Columbia River Highway opens up the waterfall corridor’s trail network.
+The Eagle Creek Trail runs 13.1 miles one-way to Wahtum Lake — normally the corridor’s marquee hike, with turnarounds at Punch Bowl Falls or Tunnel Falls past curtains of water and basalt canyons carved by Ice Age floods — but it has been closed since the December 2025 storms, when landslides buried long stretches of tread, and the Forest Service has not set a reopening date, so check the alert page before counting on it.
+The Multnomah Falls trail, open year-round, makes a paved 1.2-mile climb to the top of the falls and a view back over the gorge.
+At the gorge’s widest point, the town of Hood River is the world capital of windsurfing and kiteboarding — the steady winds that funnel through hold up from May through August, and the waterfront hosts international-level competition.
+Mount Hood’s ski areas and the Hood River fruit loop, with apple, pear, and cherry orchards open for pick-your-own in season, fill out the rest of the gorge’s recreation.

 Rogue River and Southern Oregon

-The Rogue River in southern Oregon provides two of the finest multi-day outdoor experiences in the Pacific Northwest.
-The Rogue River Trail — a 40-mile backpacking route along the Wild and Scenic section of the river between Grave Creek and Foster Bar — follows the river through old-growth forest and canyon country that can only be reached by foot or by the commercial whitewater rafts that float the same section.
-The 4-day river trip (Class III-IV rapids, commercially operated by outfitters out of Medford and Grants Pass) is considered one of the premier river journeys in the western United States.
-The Upper Rogue near Crater Lake provides fly fishing for wild steelhead and trout in blue-ribbon conditions.
-The nearby Umpqua River is Oregon’s premier steelhead fishery, drawing fly anglers from across the country for the summer-run fish that enter the river from June through October.
+Two of the finest multi-day trips in the Pacific Northwest share the same stretch of the Rogue River in southern Oregon.
+The Rogue River Trail covers 40 miles along the Wild and Scenic section between Grave Creek and Foster Bar, following the water through ancient forest and canyon country with no road access — you reach it on foot or aboard the commercial rafts that run the same line.
+That four-day raft trip — Class III-IV rapids, operated by outfitters out of Medford and Grants Pass — ranks with the best river journeys in the western United States.
+Upstream, the Upper Rogue near Crater Lake holds blue-ribbon fly fishing for wild steelhead and trout.
+The neighboring Umpqua is Oregon’s standout steelhead fishery, drawing fly anglers from across the country for the summer-run fish that enter the river from June through October.

 Frequently Asked Questions